 Yes, but: Deep fried butter won the Most Creative award at the 2009 Texas State Fair.

 Thanks to Lindsey Erdody for editing and Kathie Bozanich for copy editing this newsletter.

-Programming note: We're off Monday for the federal holiday, but expect a newsletter in your inbox bright and early Tuesday morning.
-Have a good weekend y'all!
+Programming note: We're off Thursday and Friday for the Thanksgiving holiday, but we'll be back in your inbox bright and early — and still quite full — Monday morning.

 🎧 Asher is listening to this catchy new song from the Austin band Wild Child.

 😬 Nicole is headed to Omaha, Nebraska, for Thanksgiving.
 Send happy thoughts.